Creating and Using Collections in the Duda Editor

 2. Create a New Internal Collection

 Select Content from the editor sidebar then open the Collections tab.
-Click New Collection then click the Internal Collection icon.
+Click Add Collection then click the Internal Collection icon.
 The editor creates a new collection named Collection-01.
 You can change the name of this collection by clicking anywhere in the title area.
 For now, delete the current name and name it Internal Collection.

 Internal collections operate similarly to a spreadsheet.
 You can add columns (referred to as fields in Duda) of related data types.
 Rows of data can then be added to populate those types.
 A new internal collection starts with two fields, a mandatory item field, and an editable rich text field named New Field.
 Click the header of the New Field column.
 A modal appears that allows you to change the name and the data type of the field.
 Change the name to Title and change the type to Plain Text.
 Once the changes are made, click Save.